 South Korea English Teaching Jobs – Country Information

 South Korea, officially called the Republic of Korea, is located in Eastern Asia.
-Southern half of the Korean Peninsula bordering the Sea of Japan and the Yellow Sea.
+The southern half of the Korean Peninsula bordering the Sea of Japan and the Yellow Sea.
 The country is one of the fastest-growing developed countries in the 2000s.
 Along with Hong Kong, Singapore, and Taiwan.

 - South Korea: Population 50 million (2013 est).

 - Capital: Seoul, Population 10 million (2013 est).

 - Major Cities: Seoul, Busan (3.4 million, est), Incheon (2.6 million, est).

 - Area: 100,210 sq km (38,691 sq miles).